object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 to make the code easier for all programmers to read.
 Some of these rules, typically the more formulaic ones about matters such as code layout and naming conventions, are somewhat different in different programming languages.
-Others, most especially higher lever principles like parsimony and modularity, are universal principles that apply more or less regardless of the language employed or the sort of programming being undertaken.
+Others, most especially higher level principles like :term:`parsimony` and :term:`modularity`, are universal principles that apply more or less regardless of the language employed or the sort of programming being undertaken.
 Good programming style, like good writing style, is a skill learned through experience and through receiving feedback on the code you write, and it is not the intention of this chapter to produce an exhaustive guide.
 However, it is useful to introduce some of the key concepts, rules and conventions in a more formal way.

 PEP 8
 -----